jjongsma/component-registry/README.md

 * A `Factory` is a shortcut for a `Provider` that does not require config-time initialization
 * A `Provider` gives the most flexibility over this entire process

+When you register a module of any type, a `Provider` is created internally which has different pre-defined behavior depending on the type - the other helper methods are just syntactic sugar to simplify implementations.

 ### Registration Types

 The registration function implemented in each of your modules (`fn(registration, config)`) allows you